Learn more about CVPA’S Vision & Work

 Vision for The Point

-• Widespread recognition that Calvert Vaux played a pivotal role in the development of Central Park and the American Picturesque movement that influenced development of parks, country estates and suburbs across 19th– and early 20th-century America;
+Widespread recognition that Calvert Vaux played a pivotal role in the development of the American Picturesque movement that influenced the design of parks, country estates and suburbs across 19th– and early 20th-century America;

-• A fully restored Hoyt mansion with one or more resident partners compatible with historic interiors restored to the Secretary of the Interior’s Standards and willing to give CVPA access for regular public tours and special events;
+A fully restored Hoyt house with one or more resident partners compatible with historic interiors restored to the Secretary of the Interior’s Standards and willing to give CVPA access for regular public tours and special events;

-• A restored landscape showing Vaux’s contributions to the development of American Picturesque design and accessible for regular tours;
+A rejuvenated landscape showing Vaux’s contributions to the development of American Picturesque design and accessible for regular tours;

-• (Note: Both the Lydig and Blanche Livingston Hoyt family mansion and the overall site were historically known as The Point.)
+(Note: Both the Lydig and Blanche Livingston Hoyt family house and the overall site were historically known as The Point.)

 Calvert Vaux biographer Francis Kowsky suggests that at The Point, Vaux worked out picturesque concepts he (Vaux) would use two years later in designing Central Park, where he played the under-recognized leadership role in the Park’s development.
 Marrying nature and architecture in the tradition of the English picturesque, Vaux ensured continued exploration and impact of ideas pursued by his partner Andrew Jackson Downing prior to that man’s untimely death in 1852.
 By bringing forward Downing’s work, Vaux played a foundational role in the development of the picturesque as America’s dominant aesthetic at Central Park, at Brooklyn’s Prospect Park, in the American country estate and in the design of city parks and suburbs across the United States.